Electrical Skateboard

 Build

-We mounted the motor and wheels from a broken hoverboard onto the deck of an existing skateboard.
-I learned to use the bandsaw, vertical mill, and drill to attach the components.
+After clearing the deck of leftover mounting features, we installed the motor and wheels.
+Along the way, I learned to operate tools such as the bandsaw, vertical mill, and drill to attach the components.

 Electronics